Azure/AKS/blog/_posts/2024-06-06-istio-native-sidecar.md

 ## Understanding Kubernetes Native Sidecars

 In Kubernetes, the sidecar pattern is used to extend the functionality of applications running in pods.
 Sidecar containers are responsible for auxiliary tasks such as logging, proxying, and monitoring.
 Typically, managing sidecar lifecycle required special configurations, which could be complex and error-prone.
-Kubernetes native sidecar support addresses these challenges by making sidecar management a built-in feature, simplifying the process and enhancing reliability.
+Developers must understand the lifecycle interactions of containers within a Kubernetes pod to avoid unexpected behaviors.
+They cannot safely assume that sidecars will be ready before their application or expect a specific shutdown order.
+Additionally, for jobs, the primary job container must terminate the sidecars.

+Starting from Kubernetes v1.28, native sidecar support becomes a builtin feature.
+On AKS, starting from v1.29, this feature is turned on.

+Read more about this feature from [Kubernetes blog](https://kubernetes.io/blog/2023/08/25/native-sidecar-containers/).

 ## Native Sidecar Support in Istio 1.20+

 With the release of Istio 1.20, native sidecar support has been introduced, offering a streamlined approach to managing sidecar proxies.
-This integration reduces the overhead and complexity associated with sidecar injection, providing efficient management of sidecar lifecycles.
+This integration reduces the overhead and complexity associated with sidecar injection, providing efficient management of sidecar life cycles.

 ## Where Native Sidecar Does not Help

 While native sidecar support addresses many challenges, it does not assist with egress traffic as much as with ingress traffic.
-This is because application containers are terminated after sidecar containers, leaving no effective way to notify the application container that the pod is being terminated before the native sidecar is stopped.
+This is because within the lifecycle of a pod, application containers are terminated after sidecar containers, leaving no effective way to notify the application container that the pod is being terminated before the native sidecar is stopped.
 Consequently, in-flight egress traffic from the application container may experience disruptions during pod restarts.

 ## Try it out!